Honors Guidelines and Expectations

 Specific deadlines for thesis submission will be given to you separately.
 Here is a rough idea of what your senior year will look like:

 Over the summer, after project approval, the student should research and explore the topic broadly through readings, viewings, and/or production/photography work.
 The professor of record for the Fall FILM 490 course may ask you to prepare homework that will be due at the beginning of the Fall semester.

 Fall of senior year

 You are required to be enrolled in FILM 490: Honors Research Methods.
 This is where you will begin to work on the planning and execution of your thesis project.
 This class can count as your 400-level course or as an elective toward your major.

 Students should be having regular meetings with their advisor while working on their thesis in FILM 490.

 Students are required to attend the mandatory Emory College honors meetings that are scheduled throughout the Fall, usually in October.
 The program will e-mail you directly.

 Spring of senior year

-You are required to enroll in the 495: Honors Thesis class in the Spring semester.
+You are required to enroll in the FILM 495WR: Honors Thesis class in the Spring semester.
 This is not an official “class” with meetings but a way for you to receive credit for the work you are doing on your thesis.
-Depending on your registration status, you can choose to enroll in this class for anywhere from 1-4 credits.
-If you are writing a traditional honors thesis, then you may choose to enroll in this class as 495WR.
-If you are pursuing a film production or photography thesis, then this will be a 495.
+Depending on your registration status, you can choose to enroll in this class for anywhere from 1-8 credits.
+If enrolled for 3 or more credits, this course can count as an elective toward your major.
 See Clare Sterling for more information.